The Future is Heritage

 September, 2022 | Prague, Czechia

-From the 24th of September to the 27th of September 2022 The Future is Heritage Summit will take place in Prague, on the occasion of the European Cultural Heritage Summit 2022.
-This four-day event is organised by The Future is Heritage (FisH), an international network of young people working in the field of heritage, in cooperation and with the support of Europa Nostra - the European Voice of Civil Society Committed to Cultural Heritage - and ESACH - the European Students’ Association for Cultural Heritage.
+From the 24th of September to the 27th of September 2022 The Future is Heritage Summit took place in Prague, on the occasion of the European Cultural Heritage Summit 2022.
+This four-day event was organised by The Future is Heritage (FisH), an international network of young people working in the field of heritage, in cooperation and with the support of Europa Nostra - the European Voice of Civil Society Committed to Cultural Heritage - and ESACH - the European Students’ Association for Cultural Heritage.
 We have invited students, young professionals and volunteers, who are active in the field of cultural heritage, to join us at The Future is Heritage Summit.
-The registration is closed.
+You can read about the summit in our news section or by clicking on the links below.

 Brainstorms, workshops and more

-During this four-day event, we will address important themes relating to the field of heritage in Europe.
-In a variety of lectures, workshops and indoor or outdoor discussions, we will host inspiring intergenerational exchanges on heritage and conflict, heritage and inclusion as well as on examples of contested heritage.
-The event will run in semi-parallel and be integrated within the programme of the annual European Cultural Heritage Summit 2022, organised by Europa Nostra from 25-27 September in partnership with its European and Czech partners.
-Young participants of The Future is Heritage Summit will have the opportunity to actively contribute to the activities of the European Cultural Heritage Summit, engage and network.
+During this four-day event, we addressed important themes relating to the field of heritage in Europe.
+In a variety of lectures, workshops and indoor or outdoor discussions, we hosted inspiring intergenerational exchanges on heritage and conflict, heritage and inclusion as well as on examples of contested heritage.
+The event was organised semi-parallel to and integrated within the programme of the annual European Cultural Heritage Summit 2022, organised by Europa Nostra from 25-27 September in partnership with its European and Czech partners.

 Heritage and conflict